rrusk/DancePracticeMusicPlayer/utils/README_normalize_and_organize.md

 4. `Jive42mpm-...`
 5. `Jive44mpm-...`

 *Note: The script does not calculate BPM.
 It relies entirely on the user populating the `Genre` tag with this pre-formatted string.
-The string can contains spaces.
+The string can contain spaces.
 For instance, "Jive 44 mpm" will become "Jive44mpm".*

 ---